instaloader/instaloader/docs/cli-options.rst

 .. option:: --max-connection-attempts N

    Maximum number of connection attempts until a request is aborted.
 Defaults to ``3``.
-If a connection fails, it can by manually skipped by hitting :kbd:`Control-c`.
+If a connection fails, it can be manually skipped by hitting :kbd:`Control-c`.
 Set this to ``0`` to retry infinitely.

 Miscellaneous Options